 PRIMARY DUTIES AND RESPONSIBILITIES:

-Provide a high level of customer support to DF/HCC stakeholders, including study teams, clinicians, Office of Data Quality, Office for Human Research Studies, Mass General Brigham eCare and others by either resolving issues or facilitating connection with appropriate resources.
+Provide exceptional customer support to DFCI and DF/HCC stakeholders, including study teams, clinicians, Office of Data Quality, Office for Human Research Studies, Mass General Brigham eCare and others by either resolving issues or facilitating connection with appropriate resources.

-Lead business requirements gathering, workflow analysis, definition and documentation of system requirements for the many clinical research business processes involved for each of the DF/HCC institutions as they relate to the various clinical trial systems, biobanking and basic research systems (i.e. OnCore, iRIS PRMS, LIMS, ELN, InForm, etc.)
+Lead business requirements gathering, workflow analysis, definition and documentation of system requirements primarily for grants management at DFCI, but with opportunities to expand to other research processes involved for each of the DF/HCC institutions as they relate to the various clinical trial systems, biobanking and basic research systems.

 Work autonomously to define project approach, develop alternative solutions (automated and manual), and provide appropriate feedback to meet both system and operational objectives